 When you think of Independence Day, the first thing that comes to mind is probably fireworks.
 Fireworks are exciting, but the problem is the excitement is often measured by the “loudness factor.”
-Whether you are watching a professional fireworks show or have purchased your own fireworks, hearing loss is a real risk.
+Whether you are watching a professional fireworks show or have purchased your own, hearing loss and tinnitus from fireworks is a real risk.

 For some people, the louder the explosion, the better.
 And those loud explosions have the potential to reach levels between 150 and 175 decibels.
 The bottom line is that that hearing loss can occur from exposure to any sound over 85 decibels, so it makes sense to take steps to protect your hearing this Fourth of July.